ibm-cloud-docs/cloud-object-storage/cos-mm.md

 # Monitoring {{site.data.keyword.cos_short}} activity in {{site.data.keyword.mon_short}}
 {: #monitoring-cos}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="30m"}

 Tracking {{site.data.keyword.cos_full}} events with {{site.data.keyword.at_full}} provides insights and information about what is happening with your data.
 {: shortdesc}

 This tutorial provides an introduction to finding usage information regarding your {{site.data.keyword.cos_short}} instance using {{site.data.keyword.mon_short}}.

 If you're not familiar with {{site.data.keyword.cos_full}}, you can quickly get an overview by [getting started with {{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).
-Also, if you're not familiar with {{site.data.keyword.mon_full}}, you may wish to check out how to [get started with {{site.data.keyword.mon_short}}](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-getting-started).
+Also, if you're not familiar with {{site.data.keyword.mon_full}}, you may wish to see [Using IBM Cloud Monitoring with IBM Cloud Storage {{site.data.keyword.mon_short}}](/docs/cloud-object-storage?topic=cloud-object-storage-mm-cos-integration).

 ## Before you begin
 {: #monitor-cos-prereqs}

 If you are already managing instances of {{site.data.keyword.cos_short}} or {{site.data.keyword.mon_short}}, you do not need to create more.
 However, as this tutorial will modify and configure the instance we are working with, make sure that any accounts or services are not being used in a production environment.

 This tutorial will create a new bucket and a new instance of {{site.data.keyword.mon_short}} in the process.
 It is, of course, possible to associate an new or existing instance of {{site.data.keyword.mon_short}} with an existing bucket through the bucket's configuration panel, but we'll start fresh in this case.